+E ← Device Overview

+Add devi ce

-E ← Device Overview Add devi Add device To add a device to the device overview, please enter the IP address of the device below.
+To add a device to t If a device is found a To add a device to the device overview, please enter the IP address of the device below.
 If a device is found at the entered address it can be added to the device overview.

-Target IP addres SS Target Dev Target Device 3 IP address 192.168.2.4 ~ Name Type MAC address Smartrunner 3D Stereo SR3D_STEREO 00-0D-81-0B-66-A8 Check IP address 2 Add to over view 4
+Target IP addres SS Target Dev ice 3

+IP address 192.168.2.4 ~ Name Type MAC address Smartrunner 3D Stereo SR3D_STEREO 00-0D-81-0B-66-A8

+Check IP address 2 Add to over view 4